Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Paintbox Yarns Socks (Fingering Weight #1)

-Here’s a little something different for you – a free crochet sock pattern that’s worked in rows!
+Here’s a little something different for you - a free crochet pattern for socks that’s worked in rows!
 This is a great option for a beginner crocheter who isn’t comfortable working the round yet.
-You can make these splendid socks with just basic stitches – single, half double and double crochet.
+You can make these splendid socks with just basic stitches - single, half double and double crochet.
 This pattern is available in 3 (extra-stretchy) sizes.

 Designer: Yay for Yarn